Welcome to the Love Kitchen

 The Love Kitchen really needs people who would like to volunteer to deliver meals to our elderly, disabled, and homebound recipients.
 The meals are delivered on Thursday afternoons and a route usually takes about an hour to complete.

 You will be providing much needed food to people who cannot get out and cannot cook for themselves.
-You also get to see the "magic" of the Love Kitchen firsthand through the eyes of those who need it most.
+You also get to see the “magic” of the Love Kitchen firsthand through the eyes of those who need it most.
 Many of our recipients have no visitors other than the once-a-week meal delivery driver.
-You can make a BIG difference in someone's life by providing that cheery greeting and nice smile each and every week.
-Please think about it and if you are interested, click on the "Volunteer" link in the menu at the left and let us know (we also provide complete maps so you won't get lost).
+You can make a BIG difference in someone’s life by providing that cheery greeting and nice smile each and every week.
+Please think about it and if you are interested, check out our Volunteer page for more info. (we also provide complete maps so you won’t get lost).